okeeffed/dennisokeeffe-blog/content/blog/2020-07-12-generating-custom-forms-with-react.md

 Over the weekend, I began playing with the idea about how I could build forms without needing to write any JSX.
 I wanted to take a format (like JSON) that could be produced by anyone and use that to generate out the form with validation.

-What are the benefits for doing this?
+What are the benefits of doing this?

 1. Re-useability: The ability to **take from one project to another and reproduce the form output**.
 2. Compose-ability: It enables configurations to be **combined with ease** ie multiple config files being merged for more complex forms.
-3. Upgradeability: It **centralises** the point where I can make adjustments in the future.
+3. Upgradeability: It **centralizes** the point where I can make adjustments in the future.
 4. Flexibility: It is easy to provide JSON format.
 The endgame is to be very meta and build a form _that itself builds forms_.

-_As a fair warning, this project is uses my personal (but currently private) design system to create the files._
+_As a fair warning, this project uses my personal (but currently private) design system to create the files._

 While the output itself will be custom components, the approach to doing so is translatable to anything thing you want.
 This includes using the general HTML tags of `form`, `input`, etc.

-**This tutorial is a lot more rough-around-the-edges and scrappy than my others.** There is much I could do to clean this up, but my hope is that this will show you how I begin projects by being scrappy and validating my goals.
+**This tutorial is a lot more rough-around-the-edges and scrappy than my others.** There is much I could do to clean this up, but I hope that this will show you how I begin projects by being scrappy and validating my goals.
 I have made adjustments to the code since.

 ## Prerequisites